Natural Hacks for Carpal Tunnel Syndrome

 Alpha-lipoic acid has been found to reduce neuropathy in other research.
 A 2006 study among 89 diabetic polyneuropathy patients found that ALA significantly reduced pain and impairment among the group taking ALA versus a placebo.

-What about B vitamins?
+What about the B vitamins?

 B vitamins have a long history of application in neuropathy.
 Vitamin B6 and vitamin B12 have had the most focus.
 However, clinical evidence of their effects to reduce pain or improve movement is weak.
 Combination studies such as the one shown above seem to indicate usefulness, but it remains to be seen whether its benefit lies in simply reducing deficiency or whether they are therapeutic in themselves.